BillJr99/Ursinus-CS375/_pages/Assignments/assignment-standupreflection.md

 ### What to Do

-In the self-reflection, you are to periodically comment on three areas:
+In the self-reflection, you are to periodically comment on these areas:

 1. Your individual contributions during the prior sprint
 2. Your planned individual contributions during the upcoming sprint